-During Stage 2, the University will continue to provide student services on campus, limited by state occupancy requirements and other safety protocols to serve the needs of students who return to the residence halls for the fall semester and those who come to campus to use the library, participate in instructional activities, or for other services that are permitted by Executive Order 155.
+During Stage 2, the University will provide student services on campus, limited by state occupancy requirements and other safety protocols to serve the needs of students who return to the residence halls for the fall semester and those who come to campus to use the library, participate in instructional activities, or for other services that are permitted by Executive Order 155.
 In addition, the University will continue to provide student services remotely, reducing the on-campus utilization of such services.
 During Stage 2, recreational activities and programs will be offered both virtually and in person, as allowed by the specific state guidelines and regulations pertaining to each type of activity.

 When the State enters Stage 3 Montclair State will continue to provide the full complement of student services remotely, while expanding the range of services provided in person, in order to meet the needs of students living and studying on the campus, as well as an expanded population of commuter students who may need in-person services.